ioos/bio_data_guide/README.md

 * :floppy_disk: small datasets can be uploaded into `./datasets/` and we can help you align with best practices
 * :link: dataset repositories or other hosted data can be included in the links in the `Datasets` section below

+## Standardizing Marine Biological Data Guide
+We are documenting, in the form of a :notebook: Guide, relevant resources and standards which apply to various marine biological data sets.
+This is a work in progress, a growing guide that is being put together by scientists and data managers responsible for transforming their data to meet international standards.
+The Guide is exported into [multiple formats](https://github.com/ioos/bio_data_guide/tree/master/docs/Standardizing%20Marine%20Biological%20Data/_book), including a [pdf document](https://github.com/ioos/bio_data_guide/blob/master/docs/Standardizing%20Marine%20Biological%20Data/_book/Standardizing-Marine-Biological-Data.pdf).
+Chapters are written in R Markdown files; [contributions are welcome!](https://github.com/ioos/bio_data_guide/tree/master/docs/Standardizing%20Marine%20Biological%20Data)

 # Resources & Links
 * Training & workshop documents
     * [2018 IOOS BioData Training in Seattle](https://ioos.github.io/BioData-Training-Workshop)